 Mediation is encouraged as an alternative means to resolve some disciplinary cases.
-The Vice President of Student Services will inform complainants and accused students, if and when appropriate, of mediation resources.
-If both the complaining and responding parties express interest in a mediated settlement, the Vice President of Student Services, in the exercise of his or her discretion, may decline to process a complaint until the parties in a non-academic misconduct case make a reasonable attempt to achieve a mediated settlement.
-To be binding in a disciplinary case, the Vice President of Student Services must approve any mediated settlement.
+The Vice President for Student Affairs will inform complainants and accused students, if and when appropriate, of mediation resources.
+If both the complaining and responding parties express interest in a mediated settlement, the Vice President, in the exercise of his or her discretion, may decline to process a complaint until the parties in a non-academic misconduct case make a reasonable attempt to achieve a mediated settlement.
+To be binding in a disciplinary case, the Vice President for Student Affairs must approve any mediated settlement.